 Abstract: Gaussian state space models have been used for decades as generative models of sequential data. arxiv.org

-Given these limitation of DL, there is still hope for DL to address these challenges by providing a completely new paradigm to view some of the challenging facing society.
-Economic theory suggests that AI will raise the value of human judgement, as predictions becoming cheaper, human beings will have the opportunity to exercise greater weighting of costs and benefits to make better judgement (see Aggarwal et al 2017).
+Given these limitations of DL, there is still hope for DL to address these challenges by providing a completely new paradigm to view some of the challenges society faces.
+Economic theory suggests that AI will raise the value of human judgement: as predictions become cheaper, human beings will have the opportunity to exercise greater weighting of costs and benefits to make better judgement (see Aggarwal et al 2017).
 These structural changes in computational capacity, large-scale data, and DL will not exclude human beings, but perhaps give power to high level decision makers strengthening pre-existing norms and organizational culture.

 DL will transform monitoring technologies for decision-makers interested in various economic resource-allocation problems.
 But the real question is, will DL resources end up further polarizing the “haves” and “have-nots” or actually provide a paradigm shift, where democratizing AI will work to bridge the gap between such inequalities?

 Wait for our next articles as we share with you some of our ongoing R&D and ground-breaking results.